whitebird1016/The-7-Skills-You-Need-To-Know-with-React.js/README.md

 <h2>Step 5: Manage state in React with React context</h2>

+What is state management?
+It’s the process of deciding where to locate data and how to work with it across our app.
+To manage state across your app’s components, use React Context.

+React Context is a tool that’s built into the core React library and allows us to pass data across our app's components without using props.
+It helps us solve the problem of prop-drilling which involves passing props (data) down to components that are deeply nested into one another.

+With React Context, we place a value on the context we create and then access it using the useContext() React hook.

+What about Redux?
+Redux is a popular library for managing state in React apps.
+It is a far more complex tool than you need for most apps you’ll build.
+While Redux is still relied upon for very large applications, React Context will be enough for any app you make.

+Plus you can get many of the benefits of Redux by combining React Hooks and React Context.
+This is a great advantage compared to learning an extra library.
 <h2>Step 6: Learn a React router.
 In particular, react-router-dom</h2>
 <h2>Step 7: Learn patterns for authentication in React</h2>